 More boys than girls take on vocational training as an alternative to academic education.
 Girls who drop out of school in most cases go for marriage which in majority of cases aggravates their desperate situation as they have more responsibility to manage.
 It is stated in the Education Sector Strategy that vocational training needs to matched with the labor requirements of the economy.
-In the Education Sector Pan it is envisaged that vocational education would become an alternative to the last two years of secondary education.
+In the Education Sector Pan it is envisaged that vocational education would become an alternative to the last two years of secondary education rather than an alternative to the earlier years of Secondary education.
 Increased access to vocation and tertiary education for young girls and women is an essential strategy for enhancing their life and entrepreneurial skills which they can apply for generating higher income and creating more opportunities for an improved standard of living.